For example, a one beat (quarter note) is called LIME.

 Practice counting the beats of any song you already know and other new ones as well.
 It becomes a much easier task to learn a new piece if you have internalized the rhythm already and can then focus on the pitches and fingering.

 After 3 or 4 times, the melody and rhythm are so ingrained, that playing it on the instrument becomes just a minor technical matter.
 It’s already in the body, brain and ear!
 The results?
 Everyone learned much, much faster and without the stumbling and frustration.

-.
+A book I recently read describes the importance of communication using multiples levels of engagement.
+Made To Stick, by brothers Chip & Dan Heath, is a NY Times Bestseller and popular among business and marketing types, but is equally usable by teachers and parents.
+Anyone, looking to make their ideas “stick” can benefit.
+So one of the main principles of the book is the concept of CONCRETIZATION.
 By making abstract concepts concrete, giving a physical nature to the abstract, it makes it easier to grasp.
 So by adding hand signs to the funny words for each note, we add another layer of concretization.
-By saying it aloud, making the hand gesture and using the Blue Jello words, we are creating a unique kinesthetic experience of what was just quarter notes, eighth notes, half notes and whole notes.
+By saying it aloud, making the hand gesture and using the Rhythm Fruit Cards words and hand signs, we are creating a unique kinesthetic experience of what was just quarter notes, eighth notes, half notes and whole notes.

-And besides, how much more fun is it to say HUCKLEBERRY, GOOSEBERRY, JELLO BLUE?
+And besides, how much more fun is it to say HUCKLEBERRY, GOOSEBERRY, MANGO LIME?

 I have a full set of proven tools to help you teach music in a far more effective and fun way.

 Andrew Ingkavet is an educator, author and entrepreneur.